collapsed-stacks/startups/questions/7562/how-to-get-some-feedback-about-my-project.md

 - tagged: `software`, `website`, `advertising`
 - score: 3

-<p>My company created TransitArt: Material UI Timetables KIT (<a href="http://transitart.io" rel="nofollow">http://transitart.io</a>).
+My company created TransitArt: Material UI Timetables KIT (http://transitart.io).
 It's a set of services and mobile apps for easy passenger information visualization and integration.
 Right now we're looking for some high quality feedback about our project.
 What are some ways of getting it?
-Usage the Facebook groups have shown no results for us.</p>
+Usage the Facebook groups have shown no results for us.

 ## Answer 7565